-These are in relation to investment property and are accordingly valued in line with those assets.
 The Sale and Leaseback transactions are valued quarterly by CBRE who also provide a market value and a vacant possession value, both of which are used to split the value of the Sale & Leaseback assets into a rental cash flow stream and a property residual value.
+External property valuations are performed in line with professional valuation standards as prescribed by the Royal Institute of Chartered Surveyors.
+The Sale & Leaseback assets are held through securitised notes and classified as debt instruments.